 Dress up a PVC and chicken wire frame for Halloween.
 It's easy to create a human body frame using PVC and chicken wire to create a creepy Zombie prop for your front porch.

-Today I’m going to stray from my usual tutorial on creating fun holiday food and instead share with you how we built this zombie using PVC pipe, chicken wire, a costume, mask, and a styrofoam head.
+Today I'm going to stray from my usual tutorial on creating fun holiday food and instead share with you how we built this zombie using PVC pipe, chicken wire, a costume, a mask, and a styrofoam head.

 Purchasing full-size Halloween props can get very expensive, so we try to reduce those costs by doing some DIY projects each year.

 Once you have finished reading this tutorial you can check out all of our other cool zombie-themed decorations on my Zombie Party Post.
-We created boarded up windows with zombies crashing through them for our dining room, created a creepy graveyard in our front yard and more.
+We created boarded-up windows with zombies crashing through them for our dining room, created a creepy graveyard in our front yard, and more.